-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 1 Public Hearing Non- targeted/broad community Hearing on the 2017 Consolidated Annual Performance and Evaluation Report (CAPER).
-No comments were received.
-Not applicable.
-2 Public Hearing Non- targeted/broad community Public Hearing November 29, 2017 for the purpose of obtaining comment on the City of Minneapolis proposed 2018 City budget & tax levy, including the proposed 2018 Consolidated Plan Action Plan budget.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 2 Public Hearing Non- targeted/broad community Public Hearing November 28, 2018 for the purpose of obtaining comment on the City of Minneapolis proposed 2019 City budget & tax levy, including the proposed 2019 Consolidated Plan Action Plan budget.
 17 individuals spoke in support of restoring funding to senior services, 4 individuals spoke in support of increasing funding to economic development activities, and one individual spoke in support of increasing the amount provided to the Minneapolis Public Housing Authority's security measures.
 Not Applicable.

-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 3 Public Hearing Non- targeted/broad community Public Hearing December 6, 2017 held by the City Council on adoption of the 2018 Budget for the purpose of obtaining comment on the 2018 City Budget, including the proposed 2018 Consolidated Plan Action Plan budget.
-No comments were received.
-Not Applicable.
-4 Public Hearing Non- targeted/broad community Public Hearing May 2, 2018 will be held at the Minneapolis City Council Housing Policy & Development Committee to allow public verbal input pertaining to the 2017 Consolidated Plan Action Plan.
-Not applicable at this time.
-Not applicable at this time.
+Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If response/attendance comments received not accepted applicable) 3 Public Hearing Non- targeted/broad community Public Hearing December 5, 2018 held by the City Council on adoption of the 2019 Budget for the purpose of obtaining comment on the 2019 City Budget, including the proposed 2019 Consolidated Plan Action Plan budget.
+No comments were received. and reasons Not Applicable.
+4 Public Hearing Non- targeted/broad community Public Hearing May 22, 2019 held by the City Council's Housing Policy and Development Committee on adoption of the 2019 Consolidated Annual Action Plan.
+One written comment accompanying a verbal comment received at hearing.
+Not applicable.